allenporter/fitbit-web-api/script/README.md

 This section tracks the progress of enhancing the OpenAPI schema with response objects.
 The Fitbit Web API schema includes all of the request objects, but it is missing the response objects.
-Therefore we have a process of reviewing the FitBit developer documentation examples and building a schema out of this.
-Once the schema is created, we use the above tooling to re-generate the code.
+We have completed the process of reviewing the FitBit developer documentation examples and building a schema out of this.

 ### Adding new response schemas: